For members of the Harry Potter fandom who visit from abroad, the UK is filled with various Harry Potter filming locations and things for fans to see.

 You may have noticed many of London’s sights along the River Thames in The Order of the Phoenix as the gang ride their broomsticks to Grimmauld Place.
 This included London’s most iconic bridge, Tower Bridge.
 You might recognise Lambeth Bridge from Prisoner of Azkaban where the Knight Bus squeezes between two double-decker buses.
 Looking to see all three?
 Take a cruise down the Thames.
 Or, if you are up for a hike, stroll along the Southbank.

 12 Grimmauld Place

+Another Harry Potter filming location is located just north of the City of London.
 You can check out the exterior filming location for Grimmauld Place in London.
 Head to Claremont Square in Islington, which was used as the filming location for Sirius Black’s old family home and the headquarters for the Order of the Phoenix.

 Elsewhere in the UK

 This gorgeous castle in the north of England featured in parts of the first two films in many outdoor shots.
 In particular, the grounds were the location for the scene of Harry learning to ride a broomstick.